ShareXin/ShareXin.github.io/changelog/index.md

 ---

 #### [0.7.1] - 2018-12-07
-- Uh, TMPDIR is bork
+- Fixed TMPDIR in Flatpak (fixed an issue where it wouldn't open the screenshot you took)

 #### [0.7.0] - 2018-12-07
 - Flatpak works on GNOME Wayland/X11 systems